VolteraInc/styx/README.md

 - Fix: Alt+o will no longer executes an Outline outside of the OutlineStep
 - Fix: detect printer’s ‘--start--’ message even when it’s prefixed with a partially sent message from the previous run
 - Fix: Handle early end-of-file when parsing gerbers.
+- Fix: Treat no toolpaths in circuit as an error

 #v0.11.2
 - reduced sensitivity of hole detection (thanks @fred and @matt)